sdekrishan/travelopia/README.md

 ## Installation

 ### Backend
 You can start the project by installing all the dependencies using npm install or npm i.
 But you have to use your own mongodb database.
 So you have to create/maintain a database.
+Backend Link [backend](https://travelopia-3psd.onrender.com/)

 ### Frontend
-You can start your frontend part by installing all dependenices using npm install.
+You can start your frontend part by installing all dependenices using npm install. [frontend](https://travelopia-blush.vercel.app/)

 ## Usage